centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 ```

 [notice-box=info]
-ProductType variable in Item object can take one of two values: "product" or "bundle".
+ProductType variable in event data can take one of two values: "product" or "bundle".
 [/notice-box]

 #### Started Checkout